Is working in campus ministry right for you?

 Spiritual Growth & Leadership Skills

-Through reading, community discussions, and mentoring, your own life with Jesus and leadership skills will be broadened and deepened.
+Through regular disciplines, community discussions, and mentoring, your own life with Jesus and leadership skills will be broadened and deepened.

 |